84000 Turns 10!

 With your support over the past decade, we are proud to be celebrating our tenth year of connecting the world with wisdom!
 Over the auspicious Saga Dawa month, we celebrated with you through a multitude of offerings, including teachings, video launches, and new publications, culminating in a twenty-four hour virtual recitation!

-Over 50% of Kangyur in Progress
+120 Texts Available and 50% of the Kangyur in Progress

 Fifty Texts Now Available